Palito: Biography

 He would also been known as a star in a lot of kitsch Pinoy horror films as a zombie/corpse.
 His sunken hollow eyes and reed-thin body, while not aesthetically pleasing in the popular sense, fit the corpse-like demeanor that local filmmakers love to utilize.

-Palito laid low from Philippine cinema in the '90s, only occasionally playing bit parts, like in the 1992 film by contemporary comedian/actor Dolphy, Home Along The River, a send-up of the popular American Home Alone franchise.
+Palito laid low from Philippine cinema in the '90s, only occasionally playing bit parts, like in the 1992 film by contemporary comedian/actor Dolphy, Home Along the River, a send-up of the popular American Home Alone franchise.
 In 1993, he acted in Walang Matigas na Buto sa Gutom na Aso.

 On June 17, 2004, burgeoning comedy actor Vhong Navarro portrayed Palito in the anthology drama series Maalaala Mo Kaya, focusing on his life story as a survivor of the Japanese occupation during World War II and his heyday as a slapstick comedian during the 1970s and 1980s.

 Palito starred in an independent film, Enterpool: Senior Citizen in Action, released 24 August 2005, in the midst of the decline of Philippine cinema.
 While it was received well by nostalgic movie-goers and local movie critics, it failed to take the general public's notice due to lack of promotion and marketing.
-His last movie was M.O.N.A.Y. in 2007.
+His last film was Ang M.O.N.A.Y. ni Mr. Shooli in 2007.

 Palito's family, the Hipolitos, sold their house in Pacita Complex in San Pedro, Laguna in 2004 and moved to Imus, Cavite for a smaller place in a low-cost housing subdivision in Cavite.

 Once voted as one of the top ten Filipino comedians of all-time, Palito engaged in small stage shows to make a living in his last years.
 He had a low-paying job performing a live music show Tuesday evenings in a small casino in Santa Cruz, Manila.

+Political views

+In 1986, Palito campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election.

 Illness and death

 In the first quarter of 2010, Palito, a known smoker, was confined to a hospital for a month due to lung problems.
 After returning home from work on April 6, 2010, he was rushed to the Imus Family Hospital due to complaints of stomach pain.
-He was later transferred to the ward section of Philippine General Hospital that very night.
+He was transferred to the ward section of Philippine General Hospital that night.

 Mark Escueta, drummer of the band Rivermaya who worked with Palito for the music video of their single "Ambotsa", was first to announce the news of Palito's illness via Facebook.
 Several young celebrities called for donations through their respective Twitter accounts while help was extended from showbiz colleagues.
 Among the visitors was former Philippine president Joseph Estrada.

-Palito was declared dead at 7:05 a.m. on April 12, 2010 in the Philippine General Hospital from a lung complication.
+Palito was declared dead at 7:05 a.m. on April 12, 2010, in the Philippine General Hospital from a lung complication.
+He was cremated and the ashes were kept by his relatives for some years.
+His ashes were later interred at the columbary of National Shrine and Parish of San Antonio de Padua in Pila, Laguna.